jpuritz/BIO_594_2022/Exercises/course_project/gbarrett/README.md

 ## Usage

 `nextflow run main.nf`

 ## ToDo

-    1. write docker container
+    1. write docker container to run MINOTAUR R package
+    2. add MINOTAUR
-    2. High SNPs in Consensus vcf: VCF stats
+    2. High SNPs in Consensus vcf: VCF stats potentially due to bcftools norm
-    3. switch to lfmm2
+    4. switch to lfmm2
-    4. add RDA
-    5. add MINOTAUR
+    5. add RDA

+## Final Comments

+Due to time constraints I was unable to combine gwas statistics described above into a composite statistic for manhattan plot visualization.
+I also was unable to include RDA analysis and visualizations.